-AS Roma using Super Eagles to capture the heart of Africans

 AS Roma have adopted the Super Eagles as the team to support in the 2018 FIFA World Cup in Russia, how does this benefit the Italian club?

-The Super Eagles, after failing to qualify for the last two African Cup of Nations, played themselves back into prominence when they became the first African team to secure a berth to the global showpiece in Russia.
+The Super Eagles, after failing to qualify for the last two African Cup of Nations, played themselves back into prominence when they became the first African team to secure qualification to the global showpiece in Russia.
 However, it was the famous 4-2 victory against Argentina in an international friendly match played in November 2017 that led football fans globally to suggest that Nigeria have what it takes to ruffle feathers at this year's World Cup.

 Roma recognised the potential this Nigerian team carries, and they are looking to explore it as a tool to achieving one of the club's core objectives which is to "increase awareness of the club's brand."
 Roma President, James Pallota has expressed his desire to make his team the second-favourite of broader network of football fans and social media will play an important role in that.
 "Social media is opening up international communication strands that did not exist before," declares Shergul Arshad, digital business director at the club.